 Defining the MSY and OY for gag does not alter the current harvest or use of the resource.
 Specification of these measures merely establishes benchmarks for fishery and resource evaluation from which additional management actions for the species would be based.
 Since there would be no direct effects on resource harvest or use, there would be no direct effects on fishery participants, associated industries or communities.
 Direct effects only accrue to actions that alter harvest or other use of the resource.
-Specifying MSY and OY, however, establishes the platform for future management, specifically from the perspective of bounding allowable harvest levels.
-In this sense, MSY and OY may be considered to have indirect effects on fishery participants.
+Specifying MSY and OY, however, has indirect effects in that it establishes the platform for future management, specifically from the perspective of bounding allowable harvest levels.